What Is Dobbing?

 - Mark the horses that meet the pace conditions in step two

-You can find a number of pace analysis methods here.
-Once you’ve done this, you then want to look into the overall form of the horses that you’ve marked to make sure they’re likely to be able to compete in todays race.
+Of course, once you’ve checked the pace, you want to look into the overall form of the horses that you’ve marked to make sure they’re likely to be able to compete in todays race.